notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - Inflationary pressure due to COVID
 	- Shipping congestion/rates: [[JoeBlogs25usSupplyChainMeltDown|JoeBlogs25: USA Supply Chain Meltdown]]
 - Inflation and Biden's age were what voters tracked: - [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
 The Democrats Are the Problem.]]
+- Biden econ in voter memory: [[Bailey21econVoteHalfLife|Bailey21: What's the Half-Life of the Economic Vote?
+(About a Year and a Half)]]
 #### Weak economy doomed D's
 - many posts say so
 - but some say it was actually a perceived strong economy doomed the D's, rather than a weak real/perceived econ (Pastor24greatBidenEconHelpedTrump)